List of prime ministers of Poland: Prime Ministers of the Republic of Poland (1918–1939)

-Prime ministers of the Government of the Republic of Poland in Exile (1939–1990)
+Prime Ministers of the Government of the Republic of Poland in Exile (1939–1990)

 After the German conquest of Poland, a Polish government-in-exile was formed under the protection of France and Britain.
-The government was recognized by the United Kingdom and the United States until 5 July 1945, when the Western Allies accepted Stalin's Communist government.
+The government was recognised by the United Kingdom and the United States until 5 July 1945, when the Western Allies accepted Joseph Stalin's communist government.
 By the end of 1946, the government-in-exile had lost recognition by all but a handful of independent nations.
 Despite this, it continued in London until the election of Lech Wałęsa as President of the Republic of Poland in December 1990.

-Prime ministers of the Government-in-Exile (with little or no international recognition, 1945–1990)

 Chairmen of the Executive for National Unity (1954–1972)

 In 1954, one group within the government-in-exile opposed the continuation of August Zaleski as President of the government-in-exile beyond the end of his seven-year term.
 They established the Council of National Unity, vested the powers of the President in the Rada Trzech (three-man council), and appointed their own government, the Executive for National Unity.
 After the death of Zaleski in 1972, the Council of National Unity dissolved and ceded its powers to Zaleski's successor Stanisław Ostrowski.